Nuestra misión es la enseñanza y difusión de los principios éticos, jurídicos y económicos de una sociedad de personas libres y responsables.

 Associate, profesorado (for secondary school teachers), licenciatura (licentiate), magister (artium and scienciae), M.D., D.D.S, doctorate.

-Architecture, business administration, clinical nutrition, dentistry, economics, education, international relations, law, medicine, political studies, public accounting, psychology, social sciences.
+Architecture, business administration, clinical nutrition, dentistry, economics, education, entrepreneurship, film, international relations, law, medicine, political studies, public accounting, psychology, social sciences, visual media.

 The academic year in Guatemala begins in January and ends in mid-December.
 Undergraduate programs operate on a semester system; graduate on a quarter system.
 Most undergraduate programs have a six-week semester break, from the beginning of June to end-July.
 Commencements are in May and November.

 UFM targets the brightest students for admission and it has the most rigorous entrance requirements in the country.
 The University is emphatic that selection of students be based solely on academic criteria.
 No information on ability to pay, ethnic, religious, or other affiliations is requested at any point in the admissions process.
 Students of all religions are represented, as are members of Guatemala's Maya ethnic community.
 Women generally comprise between 47% and 50% of the student body.